Did you know that Gary Halbert, one of the world’s best copywriters, was sentenced to prison in the 1980s for tax fraud?

 The ad begins with an unfortunate fact about the average American: he only gets his exercise walking from house to his car.

-Technology handles all of his chores on top of this.
-Gary uses the statistic that 80% of Americans are overweight to back up his claim and that 165,000 Americans die from heart disease each year.
+The technology handles all of his chores on top of this.
+Gary uses the statistic that 80% of Americans are overweight to back up his claim that 165,000 Americans die from heart disease each year.

 It packs an emotional punch and sounds authoritative because of the data.